 Business Development Consultant

-Joe Onorato joined SOLitude Lake Management as a Business Development Specialist.
-Joe is responsible for building new relationships with potential clients as well as maintaining already existing relationships with current customers.
+Joe Onorato is a Business Development Specialist at SOLitude.
+He is responsible for building new relationships with potential clients as well as maintaining already existing relationships with current customers.

 Joe earned his Bachelor of Science degree in Legal Studies from Roger Williams University in Bristol, RI.
 Immediately after graduating, Joe took a chance on his dream and traveled the country as a touring musician.
 While touring, Joe realized his strong business acumen and would eventually go on to utilize his talents in a sales role.
 Prior to joining the SOLitude team, he spent six years as a top performing Sales Representative for PepsiCo/Frito Lay.
 In addition to bringing in new clients, he also trained and mentored new talent during his time with PepsiCo.